About Trisha Alicia

 Professional Approach

-Here’s what I’ve learned: every song has to earn its place in someone’s life.
-I don’t blend R&B, Gospel, Hip-Hop, and Soul just because it sounds cool – each genre serves a specific emotional function.
+Every song has to earn its place in someone’s life.
+As a songwriter, I don’t move across R&B, Gospel, Hip-Hop, and Soul just because it sounds cool — each genre serves a specific emotional function.
 When someone needs “You’re With Me” during a hard season, that song better meet them in their vulnerability with intimate, honest production.
 When “Promises Remix” comes on at a celebration, it better deliver the energy that matches their joy.
-This isn’t luck – it’s engineered empathy.
-Whether I’m writing for myself or collaborating with other artists, I approach each song as both a technical challenge and something sacred.
-The goal is always creating something that doesn’t just sound good, but actually serves whoever needs it most.
+This isn’t luck — it’s intentional craft.

-This approach to language started with my grandmother, a published poet who taught me that words could be crafted for impact.
-That influence shaped how I understand spoken word artistry – it’s the same engineering principle, but stripped down to pure language and delivery.
+That same precision extends to spoken word.
 No melody to carry the emotion, no harmony to soften the edges.
 Every word, every pause, every breath has to work perfectly on its own.
-Whether I’m writing song lyrics or performing spoken word, I’m solving the same puzzle: How do you use words to meet someone exactly where they are?
+Whether I’m writing song lyrics or performing spoken word, I’m solving the same puzzle: how do you use words to meet someone exactly where they are?
 The tools change, but the heart behind it stays the same.

 Trisha Alicia, Nashville gospel and R&B artist